Skip to content

 • chant init --lexicon <name> (skill install, build, lint)

-3. Run bun install to update workspace links
+3. Run npm install to update workspace links

 4. Verify locally before pushing: